MulberryHQ/mulberry-m2-extension/README.md

 - `sales_quote_item_set_product` On this event, the module updates the product name of the warranty product (quote item).

 - `checkout_submit_all_after` On this event, the module runs the checkout success & post purchase hook.
 As soon as the order is placed, Magento makes an API call to the Mulberry platform, notifying it that the warranty product has been purchased.
 The API call is made only if the Magento order contains a warranty product.

+- `order_cancel_after` On this event, the module checks if there's any warranty product available on the order.
+If so, it sends Mulberry cancel API request.

+- `sales_order_place_before` On this event, we generate the unique order identifier aka UUID

 ### Quote item options modifications